-The Schedule specifies that Automatic Early Termination applies to Party A for an Event of Default if the Event of Default of type Section 5(a)(vii)(1), (3), (5), (6) or, to the extent analogous thereto, (8) occurs for Party A at a time T1 and the Event of Default is governed by a system of law which does not permit termination to take place at a time T2 and T2 is after T1.
+In the first interpretation, in relation to Party B, the entire Clause can be represented by: LE: The Schedule specifies that Automatic Early Termination applies to Party B for an Event of Default. if the Event of Default of type Section 5(a) (vii) (1), (3), (5), (6) or, to the extent analogous thereto, (8) occurs for Party B at a time T1 and the Event of Default is governed by a system of law which does not permit termination to take place at a time T2 and T2 is after T1 and with respect to any Insured Transaction an Additional Termination Event set forth in Part 1(j)(ix)(a) of this Schedule occurs at a time T3 and T3 is before T2.